pramodboda/JavaScript-Roadmap-2020/10-Scope/scope.md

 -   Global Scope
 -   Local Scope (inside block/ function)

+A local variable can only be used inside the function where it is defined.
+It is hidden from other functions and other scripting code.

+Global and local variables with the same name are different variables.
+Modifying one, does not modify the other.

 ## Global Scope
 Variables defined outside any function, block, or module scope have global scope.
 Variables in global scope can be accessed from everywhere in the application.